tillchen/personal-website/content/posts/2019-7-27-SQL-Notes.md

 2. `GROUP BY foo_id HAVING AVG(bar) > 42` groups up the selections by foo_id and filters for each group. `HAVING` does the search after the aggregating, whereas `WHERE` does it before grouping.

-3. `WITH ROLLUP` adds a summary roll at the end of `GROUP BY`.
+3. `WITH ROLLUP` adds a summary roll at the end of each `GROUP`.

     ![with rollup](/images/with_rollup.png)

-4. `GROUPING` returns 1 if null because of being in a summary row.
-Otherwise, return 0.
+4. `GROUPING` returns 1 if null because of being in a summary row from `WITH ROLLUP`.
+Otherwise (in a grouped row), return 0.

     ![grouping](/images/grouping.png)